Frequently Asked Questions About Tip-Over Prevention

 Q: I don’t want to damage my furniture or walls.
 What can I do instead?

 A: You could remove all the furniture and TV’s from your home.
 That’s really the only other safe option.
-For every room your child could access in your home, ALL the furniture and TV’s need to be properly secured.
+Seriously.
+For every room your child could access in your home, ALL the furniture with drawers, doors, and shelves as well as the TVs need to be properly secured.
 Appliances too.
 It’s not just bedroom dressers or big tube TV’s that could tip.
 All TV’s and all furniture has the potential to fall on your child.
-A hole in your furniture or your wall can be repaired.
-The hole in your heart because your child has suffered serious injury or died because you didn't secure your furniture and TV’s is something that never heals.
-Trust me.

 Q: How old does my child have to be for me to not have to worry about tip-overs?